freedomofpress/encryption-works/README.md

 ## Contributing

+If you'd like to see any specific changes or improvements to this document, feel free to [raise an issue](https://github.com/freedomofpress/encryption-works/issues) on this repository.

+If you want to really get your hands dirty, fork our repository.
+Then, if you'd like to contribute to this document, please follow these instructions:

+1.	create a *"feature branch"* referencing the issue's ID (i.e. `git checkout -b issue_34`)
+1.	make your presice correction to the document, and commit it.
+1.	submit a pull request on our repo for consideration.

+## Hosting and Distributing with Pandoc

 The source of the document is `encryption_works.md`, which is written in Markdown using the [Pandoc extensions].
 Pandoc can render the document to HTML, PDF, or a number of other output formats.

 To do so, first [install Pandoc](http://johnmacfarlane.net/pandoc/installing.html).
 Once it is installed, you can render the `.md` to `.html` with